On 31 October 2017 we had two important anniversaries.

 Da 12:13 But go thou thy way till the end be: for thou shalt rest, and stand in thy lot at the end of the days.

-From when the Islamic religion first launched out on its world conquest in 632 AD to the fall of the Turkish Caliphate in 1924 was exactly 1290 years.
+From when the Islamic religion first launched out on its world conquest in 632 AD to the fall of the Turkish Sultanate in 1922 was exactly 1290 years.
 The six day war with the capture of Jerusalem by the Jews was 1335 years after 632 AD.

 The Reformation is about the authority of Scripture and the Battle of Beersheba is about God’s divine providence and the events which take place to fulfil Bible prophecies.